LeeGwanHui/TIL/reinforcement/reinforcement_12.md

 $\sum_{k=1}^{K}\sum_{t=1}^{T_k}({G_t}^k-V({S_t}^k))^2$
 - TD(0) converges to solution of maximum likelihood Markov model: Solution to the MDP $<S,A,\hat{P},\hat{R},\gamma>$ that best fits the data
 ![title](./img/68_Certainty.PNG)

+- Nonbatch TD(0) may be faster than constant &alpha; MC because it is moving toward certainty-equivalence estimate.